What is Negotiated Budgeting?

 Unlike top-down budgeting, negotiated budgeting increases the involvement of lower-level managers, which makes it easier to set realistic targets.
 Employees also demonstrate a more personal interest in the budget preparation, since they feel that their contribution is recognized by management.
 The top managers agree to solicit suggestions from subordinates who are responsible for implementing the budget.

 How It Works

 Companies follow the process below when preparing negotiated budgets:

 1. Superiors set targets

 The process starts with management preparing the targets for the next financial period.
 Usually, the top management uses historical performance data as a benchmark for setting the targets to be achieved.

 Sometimes, the top-level executives may seek suggestions from lower-level managers on the targets for the next financial period.
 The prepared targets are then passed on to the lower-level managers for consideration.

 The department-level managers receive the targets from the top-level managers and are required to prepare action plans based on the given targets.
 Unlike top-down budgeting that limits the subordinates’ action plans to the budget allocation, negotiated budgeting gives employees the flexibility to negotiate the projected revenue and costs.

 The departmental projections can be higher or lower than the management targets.
-Such flexibility creates an incentive for employees to make suggestions on what they expect in the next budget.
+Such flexibility creates an incentive for employees to make suggestions.

 3. Parties meet to discuss the subordinates’ action plan